 Leveraging new heart-on-a-chip technology developed by the Radisic lab at UHN, Dr. Funakoshi can test the ability for these cells to regenerate in the hearts of small and large animals.
 If successful, they can then inject cells directly into the ventricle, where the heart’s contractual force needs a boost.

-“The ultimate goal is to make stem cell-based therapies that reverse heart damage, and to deliver these therapies straight to patients in the clinic,” Dr. Funakoshi says, before adding: “By myself.”
+“The ultimate goal is to make stem cell-based therapies that reverse heart damage, and to deliver these therapies straight to patients in the clinic,” Dr. Funakoshi says, before adding: “Including my own patients.”

 Once safety is established, cell therapy for human hearts will shift from an idea to a reality.